 Wenatchee Valley College graduation and nurses pinning ceremonies

-Wenatchee Valley College commencement exercises are scheduled for Friday, June 13, for the Wenatchee campus and Saturday, June 14, for the Omak campus.
-The high school completion graduations will be included in the ceremonies.
-The nurses pinnings will be held June 13 for the Wenatchee campus and June 14 for the Omak campus.
+Wenatchee Valley College commencement exercises are scheduled for Friday, June 15, for the Wenatchee campus and Saturday, June 16, for the Omak campus.
+The GED/high school completion graduations will be included in the ceremonies.
+The nurses pinnings will be held June 15 for the Wenatchee campus and June 16 for the Omak campus.

 The Wenatchee commencement ceremony will begin at 7 p.m. in the Town Toyota Center.
 The Omak campus commencement will begin at 1 p.m. in the Omak Performing Arts Center.

-The Wenatchee campus nurses pinning for completion of the registered nursing certificate and associate degrees of nursing will take place at 1 p.m. on June 13 at the Town Toyota Center.
-The Omak campus capping and pinning ceremony will begin at 3 p.m. on June 14 in the Omak Performing Arts Center.
+The Wenatchee campus nurses pinning for completion of the registered nursing certificate and associate degree of nursing program will take place at 1 p.m. at the Town Toyota Center.
+The Omak campus capping and pinning ceremony will begin at 3 p.m. in the Omak Performing Arts Center.

-President's Medals, Academic Achievement Awards, WVC Outstanding Faculty Member of the Year and the Omak campus Most Supportive Partner are among the awards that will be presented during the college ceremonies.
+President’s Medals, Academic Achievement Awards, the WVC Outstanding Faculty Member of the Year and the WVC Distinguished Alumni Award, as well as the Omak campus Most Supportive Partner, are among the awards that will be presented during the college ceremonies.